 Traditional bakeries in Singapore

 Let’s face it, traditional bakeries are becoming few and far between.
 Like our hawker experts, masters of past generations have spent more of their lives handcrafting delicious eats, but they are having a tough job finding successors.
-It’s time to check out these old-school shops and have a taste of their signature item before it’s too late.
+It’s time to check out these 16 traditional bakeries in Singapore and have a taste of their signature items before it’s too late.

 Address: 865 Mountbatten Road, #B1-93, Katong Shopping Centre, Singapore 437844

 Opening hours: Tue-Sat 10:30am to 5pm

 Tel: 6440 7688